 It is necessary to compare the observed and simulated hydrograph in model calibration.
 Plotting the two hydrographs and the corresponding rainfall in the same plot is very helpful to guide the calibration.

 To compare to an observed hydrograph, the location of the flow monitoring needs to be defined first.
-This is done by selecting the object and then choosing Has Gauge Here from the context menu.
+This is done by selecting the object and then right-clicking to open the context menu and choosing Has Gauge Here from the context menu.

 To add observed data, click the Add … button at the left bottom corner and select the observed hydrograph data file.
-For file format, please refer to Chapter 11.
+For file format, please refer to 10.3 Calibration Files.
 The observed data will be added to the Observed Data list.
 To remove it, select it in the list and click the Remove button at the bottom.

 To create a result comparison, double-click an observed data in the Observed Data list or drag it to the Comparison list on the right.
 A new result comparison will be added in the Comparison list and the observed data is set to selected observed data.
 Once added, all the three components can be changed by selecting the desired items in the drop-down list.
 Note that Gauge Location only lists the objects that is set as a gauge using the Has Gauge Here context menu.